kshitijchaudhary/aws_file_upload_system/README.md

 - **npm** (Node Package Manager) – npm comes with Node.js
 - **AWS Account** – You'll need an AWS account to set up the S3 bucket and IAM user for access.

+## Deployment
+### Local Deployment
+The application can be deployed locally by following the setup instructions.
 ### 1. Clone the repository
 First, clone the repository to your local machine: